-Cars have been in available in the US for over a century.
+Cars have been sold in the US for well over a century.
 The US car culture has been around almost as long.
-However as of recently it seems to be dying out.
+It had been a large part of the American Culture for years.
+Movies, songs, and sports have all been based off the basic love of cars.
+However, as of recently this car culture seems to be dying out.
 What is causing this decline of the US car culture?
-Is there actually a decline in the US car culture?
-There are many factors, but let’s look at the beginnings of the car culture.
+Is there actually a decline in the car culture?
+There are many factors, but let’s look at the beginnings of the culture first.

 The Beginnings of the Car Culture

-As cars became affordable in the 1920’s more and more families owned one a car.
-Before the 1920’s owning a car was a luxury for the rich.
-Once people can afford something only “the rich can afford”, they start to consider it a status symbol.
-Thus everyone wanted a car.
+As cars became more affordable in the 1920’s more and more families owned a car.
+Before that owning a car was a luxury.
+Before cars became truly affordable they where considered a status symbol.
+Everyone wanted a car.
 As cars got more options people wanted the bigger nicer cars.
+Cars where every day but luxury cars where the status symbol.
 It started to be less about getting from point A to point B and more about doing it in style.

 By the mid fifties teens where driving cars and working hard to own their own cars.
-Cars had become a personal expression of its owner.
-Going to drive thru restaurants, and drive in movies had become a staple of life.
+Cars had become a personal expression of their owner.
+Teens would buy older cars and fix them with whatever parts they could find.
+Going to drive in restaurants, and drive in movies had become a staple of the culture.
 As Rock n Roll musicians started singing about cars, the love for hot rods became popular.

 The Hot Rod